-MGS ensures that information on making complaints is widely available within the school community and students are informed of the process through the school newsletters, assemblies, workshops in tutor group, PDHPE lessons or by specialist presenters.
-This policy will be posted on the school website in the Annual Report.
+MGS ensures that the procedure for making complaints is available within the school community.
+Students are informed of the process through the school newsletters, assemblies, workshops, in tutor group or by specialist presenters.
+This information is available on the school website in the Annual Report.

-The school engenders and maintains a positive climate of respectful relationships, responds appropriately to bullying, harassment and victimisation and ensures procedural fairness applies in dealing with incidents of bullying.
+The school engenders and maintains a positive climate of respectful relationships, responds appropriately to bullying, harassment and victimisation and ensures procedural fairness in dealing with incidents of bullying.
 Appropriate and timely support, management and resolution of reported incidents of bullying will be offered to persons involved in these incidents.